wryfi/burl/README.md

-# hashurl
+# burl

-hashurl is a simple url shortener in django and hashids
+burl is a simple url shortener in django and hashids